publications

 Journal of Economic Geography

-The increase in labor supply due to Venezuelan immigration in Colombia reduced the cost of hiring domestic service.
-This allowed Colombian women with higher qualifications to hire more of this service, substituting hours of household chores for greater labor participation.
+The Venezuelan exodus increased labor supply in Colombia, reducing the cost of domestic services.
+This allowed high-skilled Colombian women to hire more domestic services, substituting household chores for greater labor participation.

 The Journal of Development Studies

-There is a significant, negative, non-monotonic relationship between the share of immigrants and the support for redistributive policies in Latin America.
-The effect is mainly explained by Latin American and low-skilled immigrants and is stronger for high-income respondents.
+The share of immigrants has a negative, non-monotonic effect on support for redistributive policies in Latin America.
+This pattern is driven by Latin American and low-skilled immigrants and is stronger among high-income respondents.

 The Journal of Development Studies